satazor/zod-bignumber/README.md

 // { success: true, data: '10' }
 ```

-You can use `null` to not format the number:
+You can pass `null` to not format the number:

 ```js
 import zBigNumber from 'zod-bignumber';